gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 So that we can then resolve the literals to their numeric value.

 I am pretty happy with how this turned out, scanning all C++ and Rust files to find interesting test data in them to build the corpus.
 I think this was key to move from the initial 20% code coverage with fuzzing (using a few hard-coded corpus files) to 90%.
+It's fast too.

-Also, it means the corpus gets better each time we had a test (be it in C++ or Rust).
+Also, it means the corpus gets better each time we had a test (be it in C++ or Rust), for free.

 Does it mean that the corpus will grow to an extreme size?
 Well, worry not, because LLVM comes with a fuzzing corpus minimizer: